F1r3d3v/MeshRenderer/README.md

-# Mesh Editor
+# Mesh Renderer

-This project is a 3D Mesh Editor developed in C#, featuring a Bezier surface representation, custom rendering pipeline, and support for phong shading, textures and normal mapping.
+This project is a 3D Mesh Renderer developed in C#, featuring a Bezier surface representation, custom rendering pipeline, and support for phong shading, textures and normal mapping.
 It allows users to manipulate 3D scene, including applying rotation and controlling lighting parameters.

 ## Features